laurent-bientz/php-garmin-connect/README.md

 A fork of [php-garmin-connect](https://github.com/10REM/php-garmin-connect) that allows to display your personal records year by year on running races.

 It's a quick & dirty but functional work!
+[See the online demo](http://run.bientz.com)

 ## Getting started